jfac/practica-hibernate/README.md

 # practica-hibernate

+## Description

-Java EE develepment practice using hibernate for DB conexion,
+Java EE practice for web development using hibernate for DB connexion

+## Model

+MVC

+## Database

+MySQL

+* File for create database: JavaPractico.sql

+## Configuration

+This project requires no configuration